rr34/time-v3/awim/README.md

 Also, in the `code output dump/` directory should be two files, `cal output.csv` and `ref df.csv`. `cal output.csv` is the original calibration `.csv` file **plus** the program's calculation filled in step-by-step, like a math scratchpad.
 The `ref df.csv` file is a `.csv` of the pandas dataframe of the data points used to make the best fit models for the `CameraAWIMData` object.
 These outputs make debugging a calibration easier.

 ### Visualize the Camera Data
-You can visualize the pickled `CameraAWIMData` object file by the selecting the menu item then navigating to the `.awim` file:<br />
+You can visualize the pickled `CameraAWIMData` object file by the selecting the menu item then navigating to the `.awim` file:\
 !(readme-images/tutorial-03.jpg)

-You should see two plots:<br />
+You should see two plots:\
 !(readme-images/tutorial-04.jpg)

 Also, there should be a new file `code output dump/camera awim data.txt` that contains overall data about the camera/lens calibrated.
 This file would be overwritten in a future calibration, but the user can move and rename it for reference as detailed camera data.

 ### Use the Camera Data to Tag an Image
-Select `Load camera` and select the `.awim` file:<br />
+Select `Load camera` and select the `.awim` file:\
 !(readme-images/tutorial-05.jpg)

-Select `Load image` and select one of the PNG files in the `test files/` directory.<br />
+Select `Load image` and select one of the PNG files in the `test files/` directory.\
 !(readme-images/tutorial-06.jpg)

 The camera and image will be displayed in the program and user is prompted to enter some more data.

 Please open the `test files/photoshoot data template.xlsx` as it contains information to be copy-pasted into AWIM.
-Copy-paste the lat,long, use 287 for the elevation, then copy-paste the moment string into AWIM:<br />
+Copy-paste the lat,long, use 287 for the elevation, then copy-paste the moment string into AWIM:\
 !(readme-images/tutorial-07.jpg)

-Should look like this after you select `Pixel x,y on horizon, with known azimuth to pixel` from the drop-down menu:<br />
+Should look like this after you select `Pixel x,y on horizon, with known azimuth to pixel` from the drop-down menu:\
 !(readme-images/tutorial-08.jpg)

-Click `Continue`, enter more data from the spreadsheet, then click `Show Data`, and you will see a computer-generated Center AzAlt for the image:<br />
+Click `Continue`, enter more data from the spreadsheet, then click `Show Data`, and you will see a computer-generated Center AzAlt for the image:\
 !(readme-images/tutorial-09.jpg)

 When you click `Generate PNG with Data`, a new PNG file will appear in the `test files/` directory that ends in ` - awim.png`.
 It is a PNG with AWIM data tagged.